 The 2018 Giant Drop was a 560lb pumpkin grown and donated by Ken Redcay.
 Ken’s giant will be dropped by Null’s Towing, onto a car provided by Fling’s Towing.
 Thanks guys!

 The final portion of the meadow activities features the highly acclaimed “Pumpkin Avalanche.”
 You’re in for a unique experience as you watch about 1000 pumpkins cascade and careen down the hill, flying to pieces and shooting into the air.
 Look for the cloud of pumpkin juice mist as things settle down.
 After every pumpkin has come to rest, the crowd is invited to smash any remaining intact pumpkin on the ground.
 Who cleans up this huge mess?
 Our beef cows!
 They love pumpkins and will spend the next week eating to their heart’s content.
 You may even see the results of pumpkin mousse on their faces.

 The gate fee covers most all of the activities, except for the Pie Eating contest and Cow Patty Bingo. ($7 per person, or $25 for a family) All proceeds from the event go to local non-profits.
-In 2018, recipients included: The Point, PCCO (Parkesburg Churches Community Outreach), Maple Grove Mennonite Church’s community giving project, Octorara Softball Boosters, Octorara FFA, Hans Herr FFA, LMS Field Hockey, Octorara Football Boosters, and Keystone Valley Fire & Ambulance.
+In 2019, recipients included: The Point, PCCO (Parkesburg Churches Community Outreach), Maple Grove Mennonite Church’s community giving project, Octorara Softball Boosters, Octorara FFA, Hans Herr FFA, LMS Field Hockey, Octorara Football Boosters, and Keystone Valley Fire & Ambulance.
 Lots of yummy food options are available also, for a fee.
-There will be a variety of hot food options by 22 bbq and Octorara Football food wagon, Octorara Softball will provide the drink options, and baked goods & a dessert stand will also be available.
+There will be a variety of hot food options, baked goods, and desserts available for purchase.